 Humans are social beings.
-As such, we evolved to seek safety in numbers as a way to protect ourselves from predators.
-We evolved a brain that rewarded us (via oxytocin) whenever we obtained social support.
+Thus, we evolved to seek safety in numbers as a way to protect ourselves from predators.
+As a result, we developed a brain that rewarded us (via oxytocin) whenever we obtained social support.
 It alarmed us (via cortisol) whenever our social support was threatened.

 For our ancient ancestors, abandonment from a tribe meant isolation and isolation ultimately meant death.
 Thus, maintaining strength in numbers was key to survival.

 It’s important to understand that those who attempt to sabotage others are likely unaware that they are doing so.
 They are likely doing it unconsciously.
 However, we become who we associate with.

 Therefore, the key to overcoming Crab Mentality is to minimise the time and energy you spend on people who are hindering (rather than helping) you from achieving your goals and the quality of life you desire.

 Crab Mentality describes individuals who sabotage the progress of others.
 It evolved as an adaption to ensure we maintained safety in numbers.